mirucon/coldbox-addon/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The powered addon for the Coldbox theme.
-It brings you AMP HTML and social features which help increasing your website's engagement.
+The powered and helpful addons for the Coldbox theme users.

 == Description ==

 The powered addon for the Coldbox theme.
-It brings you AMP HTML and share buttons which help increasing your website's engagement.
-It has been designed for the Coldbox theme.
-Lightweight and safety.
+It brings you AMP HTML and social features which help increasing your website's engagements.
+It's designed just for the Coldbox theme.
+Lightweight and safety, works perfectly with the theme.

 == Features ==